canonical/edgex-ekuiper-snap/README.md

 ## Snap Installation
 Please refer to the [edgex-ekuiper] snap store listing for installation and releases.

+The eKuiper service does not start after installation; see [configuration](#snap-configuration).

 ### EdgeX Integration
 This snap works together with several other EdgeX services.

-Please refer to [EdgeX Getting Started](https://docs.edgexfoundry.org/2.2/getting-started/Ch-GettingStartedUsers/) for setting up the platform using snaps.
+Please refer to [EdgeX Getting Started](https://docs.edgexfoundry.org/2.3/getting-started/Ch-GettingStartedUsers/) for setting up the platform using snaps.

 #### Message Bus (Redis)
 The eKuiper service connects to Redis and subscribes to events.